mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Lightweight: Lightweight weapons are designed to be lighter than usual, but this comes at a cost of being less durable unless better materials are used.
-Lightweight reduces weight by 20% and either increases cost by 50% or im- poses the Hazardous (-1) trait.
+Lightweight reduces weight by 20% and either increases cost by 50% or im-poses the Hazardous (-1) trait.
 This increases the severity of the Hazardous DM if it has been gained elsewhere.

 Lightweight, Extreme: A weapon can be pared right down